Wahoo vs Garmin: which bike computer should you choose?

 Wahoo Elemnt vs Garmin Edge ranges

 Although it’s slimmed down its range of Edge computers recently, Garmin still offers six models.
 That starts with the compact, relatively inexpensive Edge 130 Plus.
-It’s got a monochrome screen and is controlled via five buttons on its sides and bottom edge.
+It has a monochrome screen and is controlled via five buttons on its sides and bottom edge.

-Move up the range and the Garmin Edge 530 is larger and has a colour screen, although it’s still button controlled.
-The Edge 830 is the same size as the Edge 530 but has a touchscreen, while the Edge Explore 2 has a slightly larger touchscreen.
-The larger-format Edge 1030 Plus has now been eclipsed by the Garmin Edge 1040 at the top of the range.
+Move up the range and the Garmin Edge 540 is larger and has a colour screen, although it’s still button-controlled.
+The Edge 840 is the same size and has the same functionality as the Edge 540 but has a touchscreen, while the Edge Explore 2 has a slightly larger touchscreen and majors on mapping and navigation.
+The larger-format Garmin Edge 1040, along with the Edge 540 and 840, all offer optional solar charging to extend battery life.

-The Wahoo Elemnt Bolt GPS bike computer. - Jack Luke / Immediate Media
+The Wahoo Elemnt Bolt GPS bike computer is a compact unit.

-In contrast, Wahoo offers only two Elemnt computers: the Elemnt Bolt and the Elemnt Roam.
-They’re both mid-sized non-touchscreen colour computers controlled by an array of six buttons, three on the face and three on the sides of the computer’s body.
+Wahoo now offers three Elemnt computers.
+The Elemnt Bolt and the Elemnt Roam have both been updated since their launches, adding more memory and more colours, among a range of changes.
+They’re both mid-sized non-touchscreen colour computers controlled by an array of six buttons – three on the face and three on the sides of the computer’s body.

 As well as the screen, Wahoo includes one array of LED lights on the Elemnt Bolt and two on the Elemnt Roam.
 These can be programmed to display different information, including your heart rate zone or information about upcoming turns if you’re following a route.